 So, let’s compare two scenarios:

-Scenario B: In your employee app, your CEO personally shares a monthly video, discussing updates, progress, and employee questions.
+Scenario B: In your company’s intranet, employee app, and maybe even via email, your CEO personally shares a monthly video, discussing updates, progress, and employee questions.
 Moreover, her language is casual and unrehearsed and she encourages you to leave comments and questions below the video.

 So, which CEO would you like to work for?